 turns the travel time down to 4 days, but still an eternity for any poor spacers calling for reinforcement, and God forbid you need to call for help from anywhere further.
 Having a determinate speed rather than that of plot

 can shape a story's events.
 This can help mitigate Ungovernable Galaxy

 In some cases, a Subspace Ansible may exist even if Faster-Than-Light Travel

 does not.
 There might be some attempt to justify

-this, proposing that technology exists to bypass the limits of relativity for information but not matter, but often, it is simply a matter of necessity: while a single-star-system Space Opera
+this, proposing that technology exists to bypass the limits of relativity for information but not matter, but often, it is simply a matter of necessity: although a single-star-system Space Opera

 , it takes several minutes for radio waves to travel the distance from Earth to Mars

-, the problem of communication remains pressing even if Faster-than-Light Travel
+, so the problem of communication remains pressing even if Faster-Than-Light Travel

 can be safely shelved.